Nekostone/activity-levels-monitoring/SETUP.md

 #### There is a problem while installing packages...

 You need to have at least Python v3.5, some packages might not be available for lower versions.

+#### Pygifiscle

+`FileNotFoundError: [Errno 2] No such file or directory: 'gifsicle': 'gifsicle'`

+Please refer to the [README.md of the repo](https://github.com/LucaCappelletti94/pygifsicle) and follow the instructions for your machine to resolve this error.

 #### Matplotlib Visualization for Ubuntu Users